Is There a New Episode of Bill Maher's 'Real Time' Airing This Week?

 The comedian spent much of the fall railing against President Donald Trump — and touting his prescient predictions that the Republican would refuse to concede the election even if he lost (as he did, decisively) or voluntarily leave the White House.

 In his Nov.
-20 episode — his last new episode of 2020 — he touched on a related subject: What to do about Trump’s supporters who, for now, seem intractably unwilling to accept that Joe Biden defeated their candidate and will take office in January despite the Trump campaign’s many so-far-unsuccessful legal challenges.
+20 episode — his most recent — he touched on a related subject: What to do about Trump’s supporters who, for now, seem intractably unwilling to accept that Joe Biden defeated their candidate and will take office in January despite the Trump campaign’s many so-far-unsuccessful legal challenges.

+No, there is not a new episode of “Real Time” this week Dec.
+4.

+The show is approaching its 19th season and taking a break for the holidays but will return next year.
+HBO doesn’t run reruns of “Real Time With Bill Maher” on weekends.

 Also Read: Maher Says Trump's MAGA Cult Should Be Deprogrammed the Same Way NXIVM Was (Video)

-In his “New Rules” segment, Maher suggested taking a page from the NXIVM cult scandal and the story of how actress Catherine Oxenberg managed to save her daughter, India, from it, and “‘hate the cult, love the cultist.'”
+In his “New Rules” segment Nov.
+20, Maher suggested taking a page from the NXIVM cult scandal and the story of how actress Catherine Oxenberg managed to save her daughter, India, from it, and “‘hate the cult, love the cultist.'”

 “She didn’t scream at her daughter that she was stupid.
 She didn’t cut her off.
 She just kept trying to remind her of who she used to be,” Maher said.
 “I think we need to try that on QAnon.
 You know, the ones who believe that rich liberals are running a massive pedophile ring and eat babies and in some cases are really lizard people wearing a human mask.
 And they were sure that Trump was going to win re-election.”